alexk99/the_router/bras/bras_howto_eng.md

 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#vlan-per-subscriber">vlan-per-subscriber</a>.
 I am going to briefly describe them according to the context of our test lab.

-Dynamic interfaces (dynamic VIF) are created automatically by TheRouter software in a response to user packets received at a router port.
+Dynamic interfaces (dynamic VIF or vlan per subscriber) are created automatically by TheRouter software in a response to subscriber's packets received at a router port.
 They cannot be created via rcli interface or using a configuration file command.
-In order for the router to start creating dynamic VIFs it should be configured on which port it should expect a subscribers traffic that should be processed using dynamic VIFs.
+In order for the router to start creating dynamic VIFs it should be configured on which port it should expect a subscriber's traffic by using flag "dynamic_vif".

 	port 0 mtu 1500 tpid 0x8100 state enabled flags dynamic_vif bond_slaves 1,2

-When TheRouter receives on such port a packet that doesn't match any known VIFs, the router creates a new dynamic interface provided that creation of the interface is authorized by the RADIUS protocol.
-VLAN id values for the new virtual interface are gathered from the packet's ethernet header.
+When TheRouter receives on a such port a packet that doesn't match any known virtual interfaces (VIFs), it creates a new dynamic VIF provided that creation of the VIF is authorized by the RADIUS protocol.
+VLAN id values for the new VIF are gathered from the ethernet header of a packet triggered the creation.

-A RADIUS request to authorize the creation of a new dynamic VIF contains subscriber's VLAN data.
+The RADIUS request to authorize a creation of a new dynamic VIF contains subscriber's VLAN data.
-RADIUS response should contain the data required to configure IP protocol of a new dynamic VIF.
+The RADIUS response should contain the data required to configure IP protocol of a new dynamic VIF.

 ### 6.1.1.
 Viewing subscribers